manasiii404/EdConnect/readme.md

-# **About the Project**
+# 🎓 **EdConnect**

-**EdConnect** is a platform designed to bridge the gap in education by connecting Zilla Parishad schools with expert volunteers.
-The platform enables schools to upload curriculum topics they need assistance with, while volunteers can register, teach live or recorded sessions, and track their contributions.
+> A platform built to bridge educational gaps by connecting Zilla Parishad schools with passionate expert volunteers.

-Key features include session tracking, feedback systems, AI-based volunteer matching, gamification, multi-language support, and automated reminders — all aimed at improving student engagement and enhancing the quality of education in underserved schools.

 ---

+## 📘 **About the Project**

+**EdConnect** is designed to revolutionize learning in underserved communities.
+Schools can upload curriculum topics they need assistance with, and verified volunteers can register to teach via live or recorded sessions.
+The platform ensures seamless tracking of volunteer contributions while maintaining student engagement and learning quality.

+### 🔑 Key Features:
+- 📅 Session tracking
+- 💬 Smart feedback system
+- 🤖 AI-powered volunteer matching
+- 🏆 Gamification modules
+- 🌐 Multi-language support
+- ⏰ Automated reminders

+---

-## **Tech Stack**
+## 🧰 **Tech Stack**

 <table>
   <tr>